Contents:

 How do you approach organisations about STEM work experience?

-Making sure you get the most out of work experience begins before you apply.
-There are several aspects to consider to tailor your experience to suit you best.
-Follow this checklist to make sure you have considered them all:
+Making sure you get the most out of work experience begins even before you apply.
+To ensure the experience aligns with your goals, there are several factors to consider.
+Use this checklist to ensure you’ve covered all the essentials:

 STEM work experience checklist: Things to do before applying